neilellis/weave_multicast_tutorial/blog_post.md

 Okay, so that's the problems.
 Now for the advantages.
 If you have a working multicast environment, apps can discover each other and you get [Zero-configuration networking](http://en.wikipedia.org/wiki/Zero-configuration_networking) without the need for setting up single point of failure software to discover your services through.
 It's a flexible solution that takes the concerns away from the application stack and places it into the network stack where it belongs.

-What we need is a flat unpartitioned single tenant network.
+What we need is a flat un-partitioned single tenant network.

 The Cloud
 ---------